ChrisVilches/Card-Game-Kernel/README.md

     }
   end
 end
 ```

+### Containers

-Now let's make some card containers.
+Here we'll make some card containers.
 All the cards in the game are separated into containers, and these can be nested.

 ```ruby
 kernel = CardKernel.new